-In 1835, a New York farmer presented Andrew Jackson with a gigantic wheel of cheddar cheese.
+So, did you know that in 1835, a New York farmer presented Andrew Jackson with a mammoth wheel of cheddar cheese.
 Weighing more than 1,400 pounds, it was four feet in diameter and stood nearly three feet high.
 Jackson let the gift sit, aging, for two years in the vestibule (lobby) of the White House.

 If you're in the mood for something cheesy today, this recipe for Extra Cheesy Cheddar Cheese Bread is a great addition for large social gatherings and is a cinch to make at the last minute!!